flightaware/casstcl/README.md

 This sets the verification that the client will perform on the peer's certificate.  "none" selects that no verification will be performed, while "verify_peer_certificate" will verify that a certificate is present and valid.

 Finally, "verify_peer_identity" will match the IP address to the certificate's common name or one of its subject alternative names.
 This implies that the certificate is also present.

+Future Objects
+---

+Future objects are created when casstcl's async method is invoked.
+It is up to the user to ensure that the objects returned by the async method have their own methods invoked to enquire as to the status and ultimate disposition of their requests.
+After you're finished with a future object, you should delete it.

+	set future [$cassObj async "select * from wx_metar where airport = 'KHOU' order by time desc limit 1"]

+	# see if the request was successful
+	if {[$future isready]} {
+		if {[$future error_code] != "CASS_OK"} {
+			set errorString [$future error_message]
+		}
+	}

+* $future isready

+Returns 1 if the future (query result) is ready, else 0.

+* $future wait ?us?

+Waits for the request to complete.
+If the optional argument us is specified, times out after that number of microseconds.

+* $future foreach rowArray code

+Iterate through the query results, filling the named array with the columns of the row and their values and executing code thereupon.

+* future error_code

+Return the cassandra error code converted back to a string, like CASS_OK and CASS_ERROR_SSL_NO_PEER_CERT and whatnot.

+* future error_message

+Return the cassandra error message for the future, empty string if none.

+* $future delete

+Delete the future.
+Care should be taken to delete these when done with them to avoid leaking memory.

 Casstcl library functions
 ---